ChibaPet/lxc-utils/notes.md

 Migrating VMs to containers is relatively straightforward.
 Create a layout in /srv/lxc as above, mount up the VM's disks, and rsync everything over.
 Make the noted changes to /etc/inittab in the new guest.
-Make sure to empty out the fstab as there will be no more local disks!
+Make sure to empty out the fstab (except for maybe a tmpfs /tmp) as there will be no more local disks!

 Before you depriv, it's safe enough to chroot in and remove kernel and initramfs packages, bootloaders, and potentially other stuff.
 Note: